heleeha/digits/index.md

 #### Landing (after Login), Admin user

-You can define an "admin" user in the settings.json file.
-This user, after logging in, gets a special entry in the navbar:
+You can define an admin user in the settings.json file.
+This user gets a special entry in their navbar:

 <img src="doc/landing-admin.png">

-#### Admin page (list all users stuff)
+#### Admin page

 Admin users can see all contacts and the owner of each contact when they go to the admin page shown below: